dotnet/android/Documentation/guides/BuildProcess.md

 -  **AndroidUseAapt2** &ndash; A bool property which allows the developer to control the use of the `aapt2` tool for packaging.
-    By default we will use `aapt2` if it is installed.
-If the developer wishes to revert back to legacy behaviour they can set
+    By default this will be set to false and we will use `aapt`.
+    If the developer wishes too use the new `aapt2` functionality they can set

-        <AndroidUseAapt2>false</AndroidUseAapt2>
+        <AndroidUseAapt2>True</AndroidUseAapt2>

     in their csproj.
 Alternatively provide the property on the command line via

-        /p:AndroidUseAapt2=false
+        /p:AndroidUseAapt2=True

     Added in Xamarin.Android 8.3.